 The Alliance Data Systems 401(k) and Retirement Savings Plan (the "Plan") is a defined contribution plan covering certain employees of ADS Alliance Data Systems, Inc. ("ADSI") and its affiliates (the "Employer").
-Employees of the Employer that are 18 years of age, (21 years of age prior to January 1, 2013), are generally eligible to participate immediately.
+Employees of the Employer that are 18 years of age, are generally eligible to participate immediately.
 Seasonal, temporary, and on-call employees who perform more than 1,000 hours of service within one year are also eligible.

-The Plan was amended and restated as of January 1, 2013, with certain provisions effective as of November 1, 2012, to among other things, change the eligibility age as noted above.
+The Plan was amended and restated as of January 1, 2014, to among other things change the Employer match percentage as noted below.